Load Healer (Automatic Load Protection)

 Reactive mode significantly improves Artifactory's resilience to sudden load spikes by preventing a single activity from exhausting the available worker threads.

-When Load Healer intervenes, only the activity contributing to the overload receives an HTTP 429 Too Many Requests response.
-Other requests continue to process normally, which helps keep the instance responsive.
+When Load Healer intervenes, only the activity contributing to the overload receives an HTTP 429 (Too Many Requests) response.
+Other requests continue to be processed normally, helping keep the instance responsive.

 If client applications or automation handle HTTP 429 responses by retrying with an appropriate backoff strategy, temporary spikes are smoothed out and operations typically complete successfully.
-If clients don't retry, some builds or automated processes may fail during periods of high load.
+If clients do not retry, some builds or automated processes may fail during periods of high load.

-• Clients and automation can retry HTTP 429 Too Many Requests responses using exponential backoff or another appropriate retry strategy.
+• Configure clients and automation to retry HTTP 429 (Too Many Requests) responses using exponential backoff or another appropriate retry strategy.

-• Recurring overload events usually require investigating the reported activities to identify the underlying workload or dependency before increasing system capacity.
-For more information, see Artifactory Overloading Troubleshooting.
+• If repeated overload events occur, investigate the reported activities to identify the underlying workload or dependency before increasing system capacity.

 Related Topics